 Still want to try a Bellevue mortgage broker on for size?
 Ask the following questions first and evaluate their answers before you make your final decision:

-A mortgage broker who is using algorithms to estimate potential loan amounts, tells you they can “prequalify” rather that pre-approve you, or who can’t give straight answers about rate locks, closing dates, and other specifics, may not be the right choice for you.
+A mortgage broker who is using algorithms to estimate potential loan amounts, tells you they can “prequalify” rather than pre-approve you, or who can’t give straight answers about rate locks, closing dates, and other specifics, may not be the right choice for you.

 Loan limits are dollar amount caps placed on a mortgage.
 Different types of loans have different limits.

 Loan limits are assigned to (and vary across) each county in every state across the country.
 They typically increase at the start of every year to reflect the growth in home prices.
+As of January 2026, the average home price in Bellevue is $1,446,855, down 0.2% year-over-year.

 Check out our mortgage loan limit tool for conventional, FHA, and VA loans.